The Cultural Hub at Tom Davies Square — SudburyCIA

 03No second council vote is required to trigger this backstop.
 If costs climb or federal dollars don't arrive, staff can draw on that pre-approved debt without returning to council or the public for approval.

-04The gap between the stated city share ($37M) and the backstop ($64.5M) is $27.5 million — an amount that could fall entirely on Sudbury taxpayers with no further democratic process or public debate.
+04The gap between the stated city share ($37M) and the backstop ($64.5M) is $27.5 million — an amount that could fall entirely on Sudbury taxpayers with no further democratic process.

 05Federal grants like the GICB program carry clawback provisions.
 If the project is delayed, fails to meet program requirements, or federal priorities shift, that $25.2 million could be reduced or withdrawn.
 The city has not publicly modelled what happens in that scenario.